Dehydrating/Freeze Drying 101

 With a little work and time, you can have a year’s worth of trail food.

-For more tutorials and articles see the links below:
+For more tutorials and articles on Freeze-Drying, see the links below:

 Freeze-Drying Tutorials: